Last modified: 2022-10-08 by rick wyatt

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-image located by Eugene Ipavec, 6 January 2008
+image adapted from graphic by Eugene Ipavec, 6 January 2008

 "University FlagValentin Poposki, 7 May 2007 Branding: https://offices.depaul.edu/student-affairs/about/Documents/SA_GRAPHIC_ID_GUIDELINES_interactive.pdf